 Although Stefanski ultimately did tap Sanders as the Browns’ QB2 behind Gabriel, ESPN’s Jeremy Fowler reported earlier this week that the team did not seem anxious to get the second-generation talent into a game.
 In the end, Gabriel’s head injury forced Stefanski’s hand.

 At the end of September, Albert Breer of SI.com expressed his belief that neither Gabriel nor Sanders could do anything this season to prevent the Browns from selecting a passer in the first round of the 2026 draft.
-Through the first five starts of his pro career, Gabriel did not do anything to refute that notion, as he led the team to a 1-4 record and a poor quarterback rating and QBR of 80.4 and 32.3, respectively.
+Through the first five starts of his pro career, Gabriel did not do anything to refute that notion, as he led the team to a 1-4 record while posting a poor quarterback rating and QBR of 80.4 and 32.3, respectively.

 Breer recently reiterated his opinion that Cleveland’s 2026 starting quarterback is not presently on the roster.
 Interestingly, however, he said he can envision a scenario in which Deshaun Watson takes the field this season.